Skip to main content

 There are various programmes designed to enhance your medical education and help you acquire new skills and specialised knowledge in your chosen field.
 They support the integration of international best practice in healthcare, encourage innovation and leadership skills among NCHDs, and help in the retention of talented medical professionals within the healthcare system, ultimately improving patient care and health outcomes.

-Anesthetist Working In Operating Theatre Wearing
+Anesthesiologist Working In Operating Theatre

 Irish Clinical Academic Training (ICAT) Programme